Thomas Derrick

 In English history, executioner was not a commonly chosen career path because of the risk of friends and families of the deceased knowing who the executioner was and where to find him.
-Executioners were sometimes coerced into the role.
-Derrick in particular had been convicted of rape but was pardoned by the Earl of Essex (clearing him of the death penalty) on the condition that he became an executioner at Tyburn.

-Derrick executed more than 3,000 people in his career, including his pardoner, the Earl of Essex, in 1601.
-Derrick devised a beam with a topping lift and pulleys for his hangings, instead of the old-fashioned rope over the beam method.
+Executioners were sometimes coerced into the role and following the fleet's return to England, Derrick became an executioner at Tyburn.
+Derrick executed more than 3,000 people in his career, including his pardoner, the Earl of Essex, when he was convicted of treason in 1601.
+As a nobleman, the Earl of Essex was allowed to choose his own execution method and opted to be beheaded via axe.
+Derrick, unused to the sharp tool as a hangman, took three strokes to decapitate Essex.